How to remember words – the seven steps

 Do you think: I will never manage?

-Then it is good to realize that language learning is a long process, but you can make the word learning process a part of your daily life.
-No need to remember 100 new words per week all your Dutch life.
+Then it is good to realize that language learning is a long process, but you can make the word-learning process a part of your daily life.
+It is not a requirement to memorize 100 new words per week all your Dutch life.
 The hardest part is in the beginning.

-Moreover, it is a natural phenomenon that you understand much more words than you can use yourself.
-The times of learning long rows of separate words by heart are over!
+Moreover, it is a natural phenomenon that you understand many more words than you can use.
+The era of learning long rows of separate terms by heart is over!
 Remember words in sentences that mean something to you – the rest will follow.

 Conclusion